-This study puts the focus focuses on a weather-system-based perspective on climate change, i.e., WCBs were identified in six-hourly time steps as a specific synoptic-scale weather system and then, based on these distinct features, climatological aspects (WCB frequencies, characteristics and impacts) were discussed.
-Such a system-based an approach, in comparison to more field-based approaches (e.g., by considering geopotential variability), has already successfully been applied for other

-- weather systems, most prominently for extratropical cyclones and atmospheric blocks.
+This study puts the focus on a weather-system-based perspective on climate change, i.e., WCBs were identified in six-hourly time steps as a specific synoptic-scale weather system and then, based on these distinct features, climatological aspects (WCB frequencies, characteristics and impacts) were discussed.
+Such a system-based approach, in comparison to more field-based approaches (e.g., by considering geopotential variability), has already successfully been applied for other weather systems, most prominently for extratropical cyclones and atmospheric blocks.

 In several studies, the response of extratropical cyclones to climate change as well as the representation of cyclone structure in climate models has been investigated based on a weather system perspective.
 To this aim, extratropical cyclones have been identified and tracked in global climate models or aquaplanet simulations and their structure has been evaluated.
-While the overall structure of extratropical cyclones is represented well in climate models (Catto et al., 2019), problems still exist, e.g., in -the representation of precipitation (Hawcroft et al., 2016) and diabatic processes (Hawcroft et al., 2017), the link between cyclone dynamics and clouds (Govekar et al., 2014), and the relative humidity distribution in the WCB, which is linked to the isentropic ascent (Catto et al., 2010).
-Future climate simulations predict changes in the wind speed in the warm sector of - 5 cyclones (Priestley and Catto, 2022), whereas Dolores-Tesillos et al. (2022) link these changes to enhanced diabatic heating, which in turn leads to an amplified low-level potential vorticity (PV) PV anomaly and a change in the upper-level dipole PV anomaly.
-This is consistent with findings by Binder et al. (2022) who, in a future elimatethe same RCP85 simulations as used here, also detects a stronger diabatic PV production in WCBs that in turn lead to enhanced cyclone deepening rates and a stronger intensity of the strongest cyclones.
-For a detailed description of the response of extratropical cyclones to climate - 10 change, also from a weather-system perspective, the reader is referred to Catto et al. (2019).
-Another important weather system in the extratropics are atmospheric blocks, because they can be linked to extreme weather like cold spells (e.g., Sillmann et al., 2011; Bieli et al., 2015), heat waves (Quandt et al., 2019), and heavy precipitation events
+While the overall structure of extratropical cyclones is represented well in climate models (Catto et al., 2019), problems still exist, e.g., in: the representation of precipitation (Hawcroft et al., 2016) and diabatic processes (Hawcroft et al., 2017), the link between cyclone dynamics and clouds (Govekar et al., 2014), and the relative humidity distribution in the WCB which is linked to the isentropic ascent (Catto et al., 2010).
+Future climate simulations predict changes in the wind speed in the warm sector of cyclones (Priestley and Catto, 2022), whereas Dolores-Tesillos et al. (2022) link these changes to enhanced diabatic heating, which in turn leads to an amplified low-level potential vorticity (PV) anomaly and a change in the upper-level dipole PV anomaly.
+This is consistent with findings by Binder et al. (2022) who, in a future climate, also detects a stronger diabatic PV production in WCBs that in turn lead to enhanced cyclone deepening rates and a stronger intensity of the strongest cyclones.
+For a detailed description of the response of extratropical cyclones to climate change, also from a weather-system perspective, the reader is referred to Catto et al. (2019).

-(e.g., Martius et al., 2013; Kautz et al., 2022).
+Another important weather system in the extratropics are atmospheric blocks, because they can be linked to extreme weather like cold spells (e.g., Sillmann et al., 2011; Bieli et al., 2015), heat waves (Quandt et al., 2019), and heavy precipitation events (e.g., Martius et al., 2013; Kautz et al., 2022).
 However, so far, the confidence in projected changes in atmospheric blocking is low as different physical mechanisms determine the whole blocking life cycle (Woollings et al., 2018).
-As WCB outflows

-- 15 are associated with low PV values and can therefore modify the upper-level flow, they can play an important role in the initiation and/or maintenance of atmospheric blocks (Steinfeld and Pfahl, 2019; Steinfeld et al., 2020; Pfahl et al., 2015a)(Pfahl et al., 2015a; Steinfeld As WCBs become more diabatic in a future climate (see Figure Fig. 8c) and their ascent is located at higher altitudes/isentropes in futureRCP85, it would be interesting to investigate in more detail the impact of WCBs on blockings blocks in a future climate.
-The Steinfeld et al. (2022) already showed that the frequency of WCBs in blocking anticyclones is expected to increase - 20 by 15 % in a RCP8.5 climate, but the link to WCBs remains unclear.
-Thus a more detailed analysis of the interplay of WCBs and blockings could lead to an improved physical understanding of these phenomena.
-More general, the weather system perspective presented here would be an option to gain more insight into the underlying physical processes.
+As WCB outflows are associated with low PV values and can therefore modify the upper-level flow, they can play an important role in the initiation and/or maintenance of atmospheric blocks (Steinfeld and Pfahl, 2019; Steinfeld et al., 2020; Pfahl et al., 2015a).
+As WCBs become more diabatic in a future climate (see Figure 8c) and their ascent is located at higher altitudes/isentropes in future, it would be interesting to investigate in more detail the impact of WCBs on blockings in a future climate.
+The weather system perspective presented here would be an option to gain more insight into the underlying physical processes.

-Furthermore, other weather features like the jet stream, Rossby waves or Rossby wave breaking events are important drivers of the for surface weather in the mid-latitudes.
-Extending the weather system perspective and its connection to WBCs-WCBs in

-25 present-day and future climate simulations could, therefore, also lead to an improved understanding of the underlying physical mechanisms and their change in a warmer climate.
+Furthermore, other weather features like the jet stream, Rossby waves or Rossby wave breaking events are important drivers of the surface weather in the mid-latitudes.
+Extending the weather system perspective and its connection to WBCs in present-day and future climate simulations could, therefore, also lead to an improved understanding of the underlying physical mechanisms and their change in a warmer climate.